Machine Learning for the identification of phase-transitions in interacting agent-based systems: a Desai-Zwanzig example

 \subsubsection{Hyperparameter selection and training procedure}

 The implementation of the forward Euler neural networks was done with the Tensorflow/Keras Python libraries \cite{tensorflow2015}.

 To train the forward Euler neural network we need to ensure our data is in the form of snapshots $\mathcal{D} $.
 To achieve that we used the Nystr\"om extension formula (see Section \ref{sec:nystrom}) to all the available sampled trajectories and obtained the corresponding trajectories in $\psi_1\psi_2$.
 We then evaluated the Encoder to get trajectories in terms of $\nu_2$.
-These two steps provided us with $\sim 600,000$ snapshots.
+These two steps provided us with about $600,000$ snapshots.
 We then split the data into train$|$test$|$validation as 80$:$10$:$10.
 We then centered and whitened the data (based on the mean and variance of the training set) and applied the same transformation to the validation and test set.

 The architecture consisted of two hidden layers with $10$ neurons each.
 The first hidden layer had a tanh(t) activation function and the second hidden layer had a linear activation function.
 We used ADAM to optimize this network.
 The mini-batch size was set to $32$, the number of total epochs to $100$, and the learning rate to $\eta = 0.001$.
 The learning curves for the training and validation are shown in Figure \ref{fig:loss_function_euler_nn}.
 The ability of the network to fit the training set and generalize is shown in \ref{fig:euler_nn_predictions}.
 Upon training of the network, the MSE on the train and test sets were $2.63e-03$ and $2.79e-05$ respectively.
+This neural network was used for the computations reported in \ref{sec:Euler_NN_one}.
+We did not record the MSE for all the $5000$ networks used to check the robustness of our approach in identifying the critical transition.